• Skip to primary navigation

 Number of Programs

-Here the student gets to know the number of degree programs the school offers.
+Here the student learns the number of degree programs the school offers.

 Acceptance Rate

-The acceptance rate of the school shows the student how competitive the school is in terms of admission.
+The school’s acceptance rate shows the student how competitive the school is in terms of admission.

-The higher the acceptance rate, the higher a student’s chance of getting admitted.
+The higher the acceptance rate, the higher a student’s chance of admission.
 However, the lower the acceptance rate, the lower the chances of getting admitted.

-For instance, schools like MIT have a very low acceptance rate because of its global ranking.
+For instance, schools like MIT have a low acceptance rate because of its global ranking.

 List of The Best Universities In Automotive Engineering In Canada